yijunyu/trusted-programming.github.io/articles/work-in-progress/Tools/RustDoc.md

 Huawei Technology, Inc.
 ```

+### (rustdoc) Add "copy to clipboard" and "show hidden lines" for codeblocks

+This [pull request](https://github.com/rust-lang/rust/pull/86892) adds both features in the title.
+It's common to copy code from the code block examples and also common to want to see the "full" code (including the eventual wrappers and so on).

+### (docs.rs) Unify keyboard events on docs.rs results

+On <docs.rs>, you can navigate some pages using the keyboard.
+However, each page had its own handling for this behaviour.
+This [pull request](https://github.com/rust-lang/docs.rs/pull/1452) unifies the behaviour and the DOM.

 - [x] Code navigation
 - [ ] Improve Rustdoc UI: there are four ways to enhance UI, needs to decide which one is the best